Biogas: Developing countries

 Energy is an important part of modern society and can serve as one of the most important indicators of socio-economic development.
 As much as there have been advancements in technology, even so, some three billion people, primarily in the rural areas of developing countries, continue to access their energy needs for cooking through traditional means by burning biomass resources like firewood, crop residues and animal dung in crude traditional stoves.

+Inauguration of a Südzucker biogas plant in Drochia with interview of Octavian Armașu, 2012.

 Domestic biogas technology is a proven and established technology in many parts of the world, especially Asia.
 Several countries in this region have embarked on large-scale programmes on domestic biogas, such as China and India.

-Inauguration of a Südzucker biogas plant in Drochia with interview of Octavian Armașu, 2012.

 The Netherlands Development Organisation, SNV, supports national programmes on domestic biogas that aim to establish commercial-viable domestic biogas sectors in which local companies market, install and service biogas plants for households.
 In Asia, SNV is working in Nepal, Vietnam, Bangladesh, Bhutan, Cambodia, Lao PDR, Pakistan and Indonesia, and in Africa; Rwanda, Senegal, Burkina Faso, Ethiopia, Tanzania, Uganda, Kenya, Benin and Cameroon.
 In South Africa a prebuilt Biogas system is manufactured and sold.
 One key feature is that installation requires less skill and is quicker to install as the digester tank is premade plastic.

+Biogas systems play a very significant role in access to energy across many low and middle income countries (LMICs), especially in areas that are lacking reliable electricity and fuels for cooking.
+Small scale digesters are often seen at the household and community level to convert animal manure, agricultural residues, and organic household waste into methane rich gas that can be used for cooking, lighting as well as heating.

+Household level and decentralized systems

+Unlike many of the large industrial plants common in high income countries, many LMIC biogas initiatives focus on emphasizing decentralized production and potential benefits.
+Household digesters can provide a source of energy that is independent of centralized grids while also producing rich digestate that can be used as fertilizer.
+These systems are found in regions that have lots of livestock owners including parts of South Asia, East Africa and China.
+Decentralized biogas systems are often seen as a way to address multiple development goals at the same time.
+This includes improving energy access, sanitation improvement, reduction of indoor air pollution from traditional biomass fuels and improving regional energy sovereignty.